B&W Fine Art Collectors Guide

-If you are truly only concerned with archival permanence as your sole purchasing criteria, then you should purchase platinum prints exclusively.
-While we only have history of platinum prints dating back to the mid 19th century, in theory, they can last as long as the cotton paper they are printed on.
-We know from other paper documents in history that could be a very long time.
+If you are only concerned with archival permanence as your sole purchasing criteria, you should purchase platinum prints exclusively.
+While we only have a history of platinum prints dating back to the mid 19th century, in theory, they can last as long as the cotton paper they are printed on.
+We know from other paper documents in history that it could be a very long time.
 You can review my Platinum Collectors Guide if you want more details.

 THE BOTTOM LINE FOR MY ART BUYERS & COLLECTORS